ropensci-archive/roweb2/content/technotes/2018-09-05-commonmark.md

 The code below uses the [`commonmark` package](https://github.com/jeroen/commonmark) to render Markdown to XML.
-CCommonmark is a standardized specification for Markdown syntax by [John McFarlane](https://johnmacfarlane.net/tools).
-The `commonmark` R package by Jeroen Ooms wraps the official [cmark](https://github.com/commonmark/cmark) library and is used by e.g. GitHub to render issues and readmes Note that my function still has a hacky element, it uses a `blogdown` unexported function to strip the YAML header of posts!
+Commonmark is a standardized specification for Markdown syntax by [John McFarlane](https://johnmacfarlane.net/tools).
+The `commonmark` R package by Jeroen Ooms wraps the official [cmark](https://github.com/commonmark/cmark) library and is used by e.g. GitHub to render issues and readmes.
+Note that my function still has a hacky element, it uses a `blogdown` unexported function to strip the YAML header of posts!
 If you know a better way [feel free to answer my question over at RStudio community discussion forum](https://community.rstudio.com/t/does-blogdown-split-yaml-body-exist-as-an-exported-function-how-to-remove-the-yaml-of-a-markdown-r-markdown-document/13350/2).

 ``` r